rodrigomfpereira/emergency-kit-manager/README.md

 # Full-Stack Monorepo (Laravel + Svelte)

-Full-stack monorepo project containing a backend built with Laravel and a frontend built with Svelte.
+Full-stack monorepo project containing a backend built with Laravel and a frontend built with Svelte developed during the second year of the Computer Engineering degree.
 This setup allows both applications to be developed and maintained within a single repository while remaining fully independent.

 > **Note:** This project is intended for development purposes.
 Backend and frontend are separated but managed under a single Git repository (monorepo architecture).
+The aplication's interface is in Portuguese, as the project was originally developed for a Portuguese university course.

 This project demonstrates a modern full-stack architecture with a REST API backend and a reactive frontend consuming it.